 On the back of the fabric, secure the floss.
 Use an extra needle, or temporarily unthread your needle and floss to do this.
 For beginners, you may want to try this technique several times until you get it down and it looks neat.
 It might be a good idea to have a sample fabric with this technique before trying it on an actual project.
 You can also try several sample stitches while learning to do this technique.
 You can create as sample stitch sampler for stitches and waste knots.
 Frame it to remind yourself how far you have gone in the cross-stitch world.Continue to 5 of 5 below.

 05 of 05

 Use the Same Method for Starting Other Stitches

 Waste knots are not just for securing your beginning stitches, this technique is the basis for other decorative knots.
-While some cross stitchers do not want to knot the back of their projects, it is an excellent way for a beginner to start.
+While some cross-stitchers do not want to knot the back of their projects, it is an excellent way for a beginner to start.
 It all boils down to personal preference.
 Some people do not care about the back of the project as it is never shown but others want it as clean as the front.
-Create your own sampler to practice this technique and other decorative knots.
+Create a sampler to practice this technique and other decorative knots.